lastcoolnameleft/how-to-punkin-chunkin/README.md

 # Factors in building

-- Mass of counterweight
-- Mass of ballistics
-- Drop distance
+- Everything in previous formula
 - Release Angle
-- And so much more...
+- Distance of axle to counterweight and sling
+- Length of sling
+- Materials used
+- Rope will stretch
+- ...

 ---